denten-books/plain-text/1-chapter.md

 because simulation is the intended byproduct of computing.
 Because universal Turing machines can be enacted by mechanical means alone, neither "electric" nor "digital" captures the essence of the simulation.
 The computational device simulates text.
-Beyond "computability" we will ultimately understand it as a machine for universal symbolic manipulation.
+Beyond "computability," we will confront computers as universal machines for the making of metaphors: metaphor machines.
+This property will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.

 The purpose of this chapter is to locate the object of literary study.
 I mean "object" literally, as a material thing on my desk that can be seen and